 Partners in the initiative are not liable for damage to computers in connection with or due to participation or the downloading of material in connection with the Meet and Code initiative.

-If a project fails to materialise or residual funds remain after the project has been implemented, the SAP funding must be used within the current calendar year in accordance with the Articles of Association for similar projects (programming themes).
-The duty to report for using financial resources remains in place.
+If a project fails to materialise or residual funds remain after the project has been implemented, the SAP Funding must be used within the current calendar year in accordance with the organsitation’s articles of association for similar projects (i.e. programming themes).